 While the earning at IHG properties is ok, the 1 point everywhere is a low earning rate.
-I value IHG points at 0.7ct each, so this equals an award rate of only 0.7%, less than most rewards card out there who will offer 1-2%!
+I value IHG points at 0.5ct each, so this equals an award rate of only 0.5%, less than most rewards card out there who will offer 1-2%!

 - IHG Rewards Club Platinum Status

-As long as you hold the Visa card, you will have Platinum Status in the IHG program, which is the highest status across all their hotels!
+As long as you hold the Visa card, you will have Platinum Status in the IHG program, which is the second highest status across all their hotels!
 It provides you with preferential treatment, like late check-out, free upgrades and increased point earning rates.
-It is the only credit card giving you the highest possible status in an affiliated program!

 - 10% Rebate on Reward Redemption